zonemaster/zonemaster-gui/docs/Installation.md

 installation].

-Prerequisite for FreeBSD is that the package system is updated and activated, see FreeBSD section of [install Zonemaster::Engine].
+Prerequisite for FreeBSD is that the package system is updated and activated, see FreeBSD section of [install Zonemaster::Engine][Zonemaster::Engine installation].

 ## Installation